Chiang Mai Historical Houses and Buildings

 Chiang Mai Railway Station

 The first Chiang Mai Railway Station opened at this location on January 1, 1922.
 You can find information about this station here.
 During World War Two Allied bombers destroyed the station in December 1943.
-Chiang Mai was a base of the Imperial Japanese Army, so the railway station was a strategic target.
+Chiang Mai was the base of the Imperial Japanese Army, so the railway station was a strategic target.
 After the destruction of the railway station, the trains from Bangkok stopped at Pasao Railway Station, near Lamphun.
 Right after the end of the war construction started of a new railway station which opened in 1947.
+This is the station where you depart or arrive on our Railway Journeys.
+Join us on our Bangkok to Chiang Mai Train Journey!

 Lanna Folklife Museum